All About Construction and Building Inspectors

 - Street Openings Inspector

 - Compliance Manager

-In the United States, there were 105,100 jobs for Construction and Building Inspector in 2016.
+In 2016, there was an estimated number of 105,100 jobs in the United States for Construction and Building Inspector.
 New jobs are being produced at a rate of 10.1% which is above the national average.
 The Bureau of Labor Statistics predicts 10,600 new jobs for Construction and Building Inspector by 2026.
 Due to new job openings and attrition, there will be an average of 12,700 job openings in this field.

 The states with the most job growth for Construction & Building Inspector are Utah, North Dakota, and Nevada.
 Watch out if you plan on working in Alaska, Maine, or New Jersey.
 These states have the worst job growth for this type of profession.

 Construction & Building Inspector Average Salary

 The typical yearly salary for Construction and Building Inspectors is somewhere between $35,440 and $97,310.

 Construction and Building Inspectors who work in California, Alaska, or District of Columbia, make the highest salaries.

 How much do Construction and Building Inspectors make in different U.S. states?

 |District of Columbia||$80,530|